iamabigartist/2021SJ-HW/README.md

 # 2021SJVRProgrammerCourse-HW

+### 0.Please fill in your name and email below:

+- name:
+- email:

 ### 1.About this repository.

 - If you see this README, it means that you have successfully get the HW2 assignment.

 - This repoitory of yours is used to store your HW2 of our class.